Frequently Asked Questions

 More on PSC’s accreditation model, priorities, and organization.

-The Postsecondary Commission will seek recognition from the US Department of Education as an institutional accreditor with Title IV gatekeeping authority.
-PSC expects to accredit US-based institutions with a wide range of degree and certificate types, across a wide range of fields of study.
+In 2026, the Postsecondary Commission will seek recognition from the US Department of Education as an institutional accreditor with Title IV gatekeeping authority.
+As a federally recognized accreditor, PSC expects to accredit US-based institutions with a wide range of degree and certificate types, across a wide range of fields of study.
 Institutions accredited by PSC will produce high rates of economic mobility for their students.

 No, not yet.
-In Fall 2023, the Postsecondary Commission will release and seek public input on its standards for accreditation and on certain other aspects of its accreditation model.
-Over the next several years, PSC will work with partner institutions to practice and refine its accreditation standards and model.
-At the end of that process, PSC will file with the US Department of Education its application for federal recognition as an accreditor.
+PSC has published its standards, policies, and procedures and is currently accrediting multiple institutions to gain the experience it needs to file with the US Department of Education its application for federal recognition as an accreditor.
 That application will go through several stages of review at the Department and before the National Advisory Committee on Institutional Quality and Integrity, an advisory committee.

 Why does PSC prioritize economic mobility outcomes?